YangletLiu/Tensor_Layer_Neural_Networks/ImageNet-1K & ImageNet-21K/README.md

 lr-scheduler: cosineannealingLR with T_max as 10, and lr_min as 1e-4;

+ImageNet-21K dataset has no official train-validation split.
+And images in each class is not balanced.
+The whole dataset averages more than 1,000 images per classes.
+Some classes have fewer than 10 images.
+We allocate 50 images per class for a validation split referred [11].

 The image size varies in this dataset.
 For example, there are same images has size of 600 x 426, 1600 x 1200, 150 x 113, 500 x 333 respectively.
 We resize this original images to 336 x 336 x 3.